Sign up for our newsletter

 To see the data at a glance, there is an Advanced Details table beneath the graph.
 It shows the number of users, the average load times, minimum load times, and maximum load times.

-While your test is running, use Google PageSpeed Insights to see what your individual page load times are.
+While your test is running, use Google PageSpeed Insights to see your individual page load times.
 Just enter your website URL, including HTTPS, and keep the test results handy.

 Page load speed with concurrent users is the biggest metric that’s missing from the most popular page speed testing tools.
 These tools provide a one-dimensional measure of your website’s performance that won’t help you when you have double or triple your normal traffic.
 To get a clear, accurate picture of your website’s performance, you need to load test it.
 Here’s why: 37% of Visitors Bounce When Your Site Takes Five Seconds to Load.

-In this report, the author shares the above statistic and suggests that users may hold your store to an even higher standard than Google does.
+In this report, the author shares the above statistic and suggests that users hold your store to an even higher standard than Google.
 The author goes on to share that a one-second delay in page load time results in a 7% drop in conversions.

 1. Tell us a little bit about yourself and about how Supervisor.com was born

 In 2002 I founded web hosting company Planeetta in Finland, which became the market leader in Finland.
 I loved performance tuning hosting and trying to make our customers’ websites faster.

 We hosted many busy e-commerce sites, and my customers always kept calling me and asking whether their site could handle a TV marketing campaign.
 I was frustrated about how I couldn’t easily give them a yes or no answer.

 I went through all the existing load testing solutions and thought that there must be a better way to do this.
 So from that premise, we started building Supervisor.com a couple of years ago and launched our self-service load testing SaaS this summer.